Your questions answered – at the click of a mouse.

 Please insert your parcel label number into the search box below and then click the arrow button to find out the current location of your parcel:

-To place the parcel at a save place or deliver it to your neighbor, we will need your permission to leave the parcel without your signature.
+To place the parcel at a save place untile you get home, we will need your permission to leave the parcel without your signature.
 You will find the document here.

 Every parcel shipment can be customised to your specific requirements.